 When a good prediction model has been found it may consist of multiple project attributes (required to be present and/or absent).
 A question may then asked as to how important each of these attributes are, within the model as a whole.

-This question can be answered by systematically reversing each attribute from the model, one at a time, and on each occasion observing how the overall performance of the model changes.
-Reversal here means changing an attribute value from 1 to 0 or 0 to 1, not simply to n/a.
-The reversal of attributes which are more important will be associated with a bigger deterioration in the performance of a model.
-The question then is which attribute reversal has been associated with the biggest deterioration in model performance.
+This question can be answered by systematically removing each attribute from the model, one at a time, and on each occasion observing how the overall performance of the model changes.
+Removal here means changing an attribute value of 1 or 0 to n/a.
+The removal of attributes which are more important will be associated with a bigger deterioration in the performance of a model.
+The question then is which attribute removal has been associated with the biggest deterioration in model performance.

 An example using the Krook data set